vishvAsa/kalpAntaram/kANe/v1p2/078_The_Kalpataru_of_laxmIdhara.md

 The festivals dealt with are :

-Mahānavamīpūjā on Āśvina bright ball, 9th tithi, (pp. 191-195 from Devipurāna without a word of comment); Ciphavidhi ( in Kārtika ) in honour of Devī from Devipurāna in pp. 196-198; Gavotsarga (in pp. 199–200, from Devipurāṇa); Vasor-dhārā ( pp. 201-212 from Bhavisyapurāṇa ).
+Mahānavamīpūjā on Āśvina bright ball, 9th tithi, (pp. 191-195 from Devipurāna without a word of comment); Ciphavidhi ( in Kārtika ) in honour of Devī from Devipurāna in pp. 196-198; Gavotsarga (in pp. 199–200, from Devipurāṇa); Vasor-dhārā ( pp. 201-212 from Bhaviṣyapurāṇa ).

 This Kānda was published at Lahore in 1942 by Mr. Jagadish Lal also.